abhigovindaraju/HW2/README.md

 Hours spent -

-Home work - 3 hrs - Most of the time spent on understanding LPC1768 architecture and flashing the board with HW1 code to see how everything works together.
+Home work - 8 hrs - Most of the time spent on understanding LPC1768 architecture and flashing the board with HW1 code to see how everything works together.
-Homework 1 - 2 hrs
+Homework 2 - 4 hrs
-Homework 2 - 20 mins
+Quiz 1 & 2 - 3 hrs

 ALl solutions for Quizzes are provided inline comments....